+SSLIP: Automated Radon-Assisted and Rotation-Corrected Identification of Complex HCP Slip System Activity Fields from DIC Data: Methodology

-At this point it may seem that the \psslip method is working perfectly, at least on this virtual test, but one issue has been left undiscussed, i.e. the possible non-uniqueness of the 2D part of a slip system's displacement gradient tensor for specific grain orientations.
-In theory, even though each slip system has of course a unique 3D displacement gradient, the 2D part of the displacement gradient tensor could be exactly, or almost, the same for two (or more) slip systems, making those slip systems fundamentally nondiscriminatory in the SSLIP method.
+The \psslip method is demonstrated to accurately identify slip system activities on the virtual experiment, however, when many slip systems are considered, the kinematics of certain combinations of systems may not be distinguishable in 2D (i.e. in-plane).
+In theory, even though each slip system has a unique 3D displacement gradient, the 2D part of the displacement gradient tensor could be exactly, or almost, the same for two (or more) slip systems, making those slip systems fundamentally nondiscriminatory in the SSLIP method.
 In practice, however, the minimization of the sum of slip activities, as used in the original SSLIP method \cite{Vermeij2022AutomatedData}, was found to be robust against slip systems with almost equal 2D displacement gradient tensors, therefore, this issue was not considered in detail before.
-For HCP, however, there are many potential slip systems from multiple different families (which typically cannot be excluded a-priori due to unknown CRSS values) and the occurrence of multiple highly similar 2D displacement gradient tensors was found to be problematic for grains with 'unfortunate' grain orientation, a few examples of which are treated in \autoref{sec:hcp_case_study}.
-In such cases, a group of 2 or more slip systems can be defined with similar enough 2D displacement gradient tensors such that the measured slip activity can only be assigned to the group of slip systems.
-When slip activity is assigned to such a 'nondiscriminatory slip system group' we call the identification 'inconclusive', as counterpart to the regular 'conclusive' identification where the slip activity is uniquely assigned to one or more slip systems.
+For HCP, however, there are many potential slip systems from multiple different families, which typically cannot be excluded a-priori due to unknown Critical Resolved Shear Stress (CRSS) values.
+As a result, the occurrence of multiple highly similar 2D displacement gradient tensors was found to be problematic for certain grain orientations, a few examples of which are treated in \autoref{subSec:conclusivevsinconclusive}.
+In such cases, a group of two or more slip systems can be defined with similar enough 2D displacement gradient tensors such that the measured slip activity can only be assigned to the group of slip systems.
+When slip activity is assigned to such a 'nondiscriminatory slip system group', we call the identification 'inconclusive', as counterpart to the regular 'conclusive' identification where the slip activity is uniquely assigned to one or more slip systems.